alexpvieira/alexpvieira/README.md

 ### Hello, I'm [Alex][website] 🤓

 ## I'm a very curious person who happens to write code for living!
-- 👨‍💻 I'm currently working as a front-end developer @[Take 5][take5]
+- 👨‍💻 I'm currently working as a front-end developer @[STX Group][stx] and living in the Netherlands 🇳🇱
-- 🕵️‍♂️ I also act as a tech lead helping out our developers
-- 🇧🇷 I'm a brazilian, married, 33 years old and working with IT for almost 15 years now...
+- 🇧🇷 I'm a brazilian, married, 35 years old and working with IT for almost 18 years now...

 ### My networks: